San Juan RanchEight-Month Ranching Apprenticeship in the San Luis Valley of Colorado

 I held no expectation of ranching as my career, but I soon fell in love with it and couldn’t imagine pursuing anything else.
-Once I made this decision, I noticed how many of my conversations about a career in ranching included the idea that the goal should beit was something for me to get something out of the experienceout of system rather than for me to seriously pursue ranching as a livelihood.
+Once I made this decision, I noticed how many of my conversations about ranching included the idea that it could only be something for me to get out of my system rather than seriously pursue as a career and a livelihood.
 With this apprenticeship, I want to put myself in a role to change the tone of these conversations.

 I’ve come to realize how little I have been exposed to and questioned the way my food was being produced.
 I can’t be unique when it comes to this lack of awareness.
 By educating myself and being an active participant in the world of agriculture as an apprentice at the San Juan Ranch, I am finding answers.
 I am learning how their agricultural practices for local grass-fed beef fit into good and healthy land stewardship.
 I admire how at the practices at the San Juan Ranch are modified to fit the unique balance of their landscape rather than the other way around.
 I’m excited to move forward in this ranching apprenticeship with the goal of understanding a business and a lifestyle in a larger effort to further my understanding of ranching in western landscapes.
 I am no longer seeking an understanding from the outside looking in, but rather seeking a role from the inside looking out.